Automated Histopathologic Assessment of Hirschsprung Disease Using a Multi-Stage Vision Transformer Framework

-The results, as shown in { Tables~\ref{tab:muscularis_propria_results}}, demonstrate a high Dice coefficient of 89.9\%, indicating a more accurate segmentation performance of the muscularis layer compared to the ground truth manual segmentation.
+The results, as shown in { Table~\ref{tab:muscularis_propria_results}}, demonstrate a high Dice coefficient of 89.9\%, indicating a more accurate segmentation performance of the muscularis layer compared to the ground truth manual segmentation.
 This not only shows a high overall accuracy but also superior performance compared to the baseline CNN and K-means models.
 Additionally, the model achieved a precision score of 82.4\%, indicating that the muscularis region corresponds to muscularis tissue, mislabeling only a few non-muscularis tissues.
 The model also achieved a recall score of 99.7\%, demonstrating its superior ability to identify all positive tissue pixels.
-The model also achieved a PIR of 100\%, which was deemed highly important, as all ganglion cells that needed to be identified later resided within the myenteric plexus.
+The model also achieved a PIR of 100\%.
 That said, all model-predicted outputs contained plexus regions, which play an instrumental role in the subsequent segmentation stage.
-A qualitative comparison of predicted muscularis segmentation with plexus overlays is shown in{~ Figure~\ref{FIG:muscle_pred_example}}.
+A qualitative comparison of predicted muscularis segmentation with plexus overlays is shown in{~ Fig.~\ref{FIG:muscle_pred_example}}.